safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 **7) Restoring the Configuration Files**

-After restoring your *BackupFMEServer.fsconfig* file, the next step is to go through the old configuration files that you manually saved, and the new FME Server instance's configuration files and altering them as needed.
+After restoring your *BackupFMEServer.fsconfig* file, the next step is to go through the old configuration files that you manually saved, and the new FME Server instance's configuration files, altering them as needed.

 For example, if you configured your FME Server for HTTPS, the *keystore*, *cacerts*, *server.xml*, *web.xml*, and *context.xml* files would need to be altered.
 The best practice is to go through each file and alter the sections that you have changed.